How to use I2C in Arduino: Communication between two Arduino Boards

 Wire.endTransmission();

-• Next we display those received values from the slave arduino with a delay of 500 microseconds and we continuously receive and display those value.
+• Next, we display those received values from the slave Arduino with a delay of 500 microseconds, and we continuously receive and display those values.

 lcd.setCursor(0,0); //Sets Currsor at line one of LCD